-Setting up a multi-photographer agency
+Setting up a multi-photographer agency or a creative agency

 The advanced proofing, delivery and e-commerce features are available to photo agencies and collectives in the same way as for individual photographers.

 In this section, we focus on how to use PhotoDeck's multi-user features in the context of multiple photographers uploading images and video clips to a single agency account and working as a team with the agency's collaborators.
 Access to these features requires a subscription plan that includes them.

 Access to a PhotoDeck account can be given to team members.
 Each contributing photographer should therefore be added as a team member to be able to access the agency account with his/her own PhotoDeck credentials.